-The South Australian Tourism Commission have included one of our most popular destinations in their piece, ‘10 Best Glamping Experiences in South Australia,’ and who are we to argue?
+The South Australian Tourism Commission has included one of our most popular destinations in their piece, ‘9 Best Glamping Experiences in South Australia,’ and who are we to disagree?

-If the rough and tumble of camping and caravanning isn’t quite your thing, or even if it is but a touch of luxury in one of the world’s most famous wine regions sounds devine, a stay in our award-winning Safari Tents at Discovery Parks - Barossa Valley should be high on your list of things-to-do!
+If the rough and tumble of camping and caravanning isn’t quite your thing - or even if it is - a stay in our award-winning safari-style tents at Discovery Parks - Barossa Valley should be high on your list of things-to-do.

-Surrounded on all-sides by world class food and wine options, it’s no surprise that a premium glamping experience this good continues to get so much attention.
+Surrounded on all-sides by world class food and wine options, it’s no surprise that a premium glamping experience this good continues to get attention.

 Located just an hour north of Adelaide, the Barossa Valley itself is revered by wine lovers around the world, and makes the region just outside the historic town of Tanunda the most visited tourist attraction in South Australia.

-Designed to be environmentally sustainable, each tent is by EcoStructures Australia and made from high-grade canvas able to withstand a Category 5 Cyclone - not that many of those come through the Barossa Valley!
+Designed to be environmentally sustainable, each tent is built by EcoStructures Australia and made from high-grade canvas able to withstand a Category 5 Cyclone - not that many of those come through Barossa Valley.

-The modern ensuite bathrooms and kitchenette give you the space you need to truly unwind, as will the leather couch and bedroom area which can be configured to fit either one king size or two twin beds.
+Modern ensuite bathrooms and a kitchenette in every tent give you the space you need to truly relax, as will the leather couch and bedroom area which can be configured to fit either one king size or two twin beds.

-Each tent has its own three-metre wide deck which is the perfect spot for a sundowner session or romantic nightcap.
+Each tent also has its own three-metre wide deck, making them the perfect spot for a sundowner or romantic nightcap.

-Of course, while you’re here, there’s plenty to do, and not all of it is cellar doors and long lunches - although when in Rome, right?
-Here’s a shortlist of Barossa must-do’s that are all within a short drive of the park:
+While you’re here there’s plenty to do, and not all of it is cellar doors and long lunches - although when in Rome, right?
+Here’s a shortlist of Barossa must-do’s - all within a short drive of the park.

-Open every Saturday from 7:30am - 11:30am, this is an authentic farmers market offering the very best of fresh, seasonal produce made by local artisans.
-With over 50 stalls each week, there is so much to pour over and sample here!
+Open every Saturday from 7:30am - 11:30am, Barossa Farmer's Market is an authentic farmers market offering the very best of fresh, seasonal produce made by local artisans.
+With over 50 stalls each week, there is so much to pour over and sample here.